-For 35 years, AHFA has supported a national flammability standard focused on smolder ignition and has opposed flammability solutions that would increase chemical exposure to industry workers and furniture consumers.
+For four decades, AHFA has supported a national flammability standard for upholstered furniture that is focused on smolder ignition sources.
+Throughout this time, AHFA has opposed flammability solutions that would increase Americans’ exposure to flame retardant chemicals.

 AHFA and other stakeholders maintain that flame retardant chemicals aren’t necessary, or even effective, for reducing the fire hazard presented by upholstered furniture.

 In the 1970s, when nearly 4 out of 10 American adults were smokers, flame retardant chemicals were added to many household items – including bedding, carpeting, furniture and electronics – that were likely to catch fire due to unattended, smoldering cigarettes.
 At the time, these chemicals were lauded by the chemical industry, consumer advocates and the media for preventing household fires, limiting the spread of fire and minimizing fire damage.

 In 1975, California passed a law requiring all upholstered furniture sold in the state to pass a stringent open flame test.
 Because California represents one of the nation’s largest consumer markets, the flammability regulation, known as Technical Bulletin 117 became a de facto national standard.
 As a result, flame retardant chemicals were added to foam supplies nationwide so upholstered furniture could pass California’s open flame test.